omgitstom/stealthisrepo/factpack.md

 ## Customers & Sales

 ### Customer Insights

+*Understanding customer needs and feedback drives retention and growth.*

 - Who are the top customers, and what percentage of revenue do they generate?
 - What are their primary needs and feedback?